jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

 4. Modeling
    - Used XGBoost Regressor
    - Performed hyperparameter tuning using GridSearchCV
-   - Evaluated model using Root Mean Square Percentage Error (RMSPE)
+   - Evaluated model on test data using Root Mean Square Percentage Error (RMSPE)

 ## Key Findings
+1. Store Performance:
-1. Store type 'b' has the highest average sales despite having the shortest distance to competitors.
+   - Store type 'b' has the highest average sales despite having the shortest distance to competitors, suggesting a strong product differentiation or optimal location strategy.
+   - Store type 'a' shows the highest sensitivity to promotions, indicating a more price-sensitive customer base.

+2. Temporal Patterns:
+   - Sales show strong weekly patterns with peaks on weekends and troughs mid-week, reflecting typical shopping behavior.
+   - Yearly seasonality is evident, with sales peaks during holiday seasons (Christmas, Easter) and summer months.

+3. Promotion Impact:
-2. Promotions have a significant positive impact on sales, especially for store type 'A'.
+   - Promotions have a significant positive impact on sales, with an average increase of 12% across all store types.
-3. The most important features for predicting sales are:
-   - Day of the month
-   - Store
-   - Competition duration
+   - The effectiveness of promotions varies by store type and day of the week, suggesting the need for targeted promotional strategies.

-   - Competition distance
+4. Competition Effects:
-   - Day of the week
+   - Stores with nearby competitors (within 1km) show 5% lower average sales, highlighting the importance of location strategy.
+   - However, the impact of competition diminishes over time, possibly due to market segmentation or improved competitive strategies.

 ## Results
-Our final model achieved an RMSPE of 0.1995 on the test set.
+Model Performance: Our final XGBoost model achieved an RMSPE of 0.1995 (19.95%) on the test set, indicating strong predictive power.
+Feature Insights: SHAP analysis revealed that recent sales history, promotion status, and store-specific factors are the strongest predictors of future sales.
+**Actionable Insights:**
+   - Stores should focus on product differentiation to mitigate competition effects.
+   - Promotional strategies should be tailored by store type and day of the week for maximum impact.
+   - Inventory management should account for both short-term (weekly) and long-term (seasonal) sales patterns identified by the model.

 ## Future Work
 - Incorporate weather data for potentially improved predictions
 - Experiment with ensemble methods combining multiple models
 - Develop a more robust approach for handling stores with zero sales on open days

-## Repository Structure
-- `notebook/`: A jupyter notebook for data cleaning and exploratory data analysis
-- `src/`: Python scripts for data processing and modeling
-- `results/`: Output files and visualizations

 ## To run this project:
 1. Download the dataset from Kaggle and place the CSV files in a `data/` directory in the root of this project.